thebarty/gatsby-plugin-analytics-without-segment/README.md

 A [Gatsby](https://www.gatsbyjs.org) plugin to use Segments open-source analytics library (analytics.js) **WITHOUT using the paid Segment service (segment.com)**.

+## Pitch
+The concept of analytics.js is awesome. **BUT Segments's  free tier (max 1.000 monthly users) might not work for you**, if you have a lot of non-paying visitors on your website.

-If you want an easy-to-configure `analytics.js`-wrapper for your analytics (**Google Analytics, Mixpanel, Hotjar, YouNameIt, ...**), then this is your go-to!
+So if you want an **easy-to-configure** `analytics.js`-wrapper for your analytics (**Google Analytics, Mixpanel, Hotjar, YouNameIt, ...**), then this is your go-to!
 Basically **ALL big analytics-integrations are supported**.

-It is open source, unlimited and free forever!
+**This solution is open source, unlimited and free forever!**

-Background (state 2018-10-24): Segment.com has aggressive pay-or-leave policies, which they will apply after you hit the 1000 free monthly users limit.
-They will lock your account and stop processing your events after a deadline.
+*Background (state 2018-10-24): Segment.com has aggressive pay-or-leave policies, which they will apply after you hit the 1000 free monthly users limit.
+They will lock your account and stop processing your events after a deadline.*

-Details:
+## Details

  * **Best-practise loading of analytics.js**: This plugin loads [Segments analytics.js](https://github.com/segmentio/analytics.js) following [best-practises](http://www.ianww.com/blog/2017/08/06/analytics-js-standalone-library/) and enables you to easily set options (`cdnUrl` and `services`) via Gatsby-config.
  * **Unlimited and free**: You'll use the free analytics.js and not depend on Segment (which has aggressive pay-or-leave policies, after you hit the 1000 free monthly users)
  * **Auto-Track route changes**: Routes are **automatically** tracked via `analytics.page()` via Gatsby